Download eBooks & Wiring Diagrams (FREE)

 • Solar charge controller size

-The calculations in our solar spreadsheet assumes you have a properly sized battery bank.
-If you just randomly bought a battery without taking into account the electrical devices in your camper van, the solar size calculator will not work for you.
+The calculations in our solar spreadsheet assume you have a properly sized battery bank.
+If you just randomly bought a battery without considering the electrical devices in your camper van, the solar size calculator will not work for you.

-Therefore, we strongly recommend download our leisure battery calculator first and taking the time to properly size your battery bank.
+Therefore, we strongly recommend downloading our leisure battery calculator first and taking the time to size your battery bank properly.
 To get started, read our leisure battery size calculator post.

 Download the free solar calculator to get started.
 The document is available in both Google Docs and Microsoft Excel file formats.
 (But the Google Docs version is better.)

 To start calculating your ideal solar wattage, download our free spreadsheet.
-The document is available in both Google Docs and Microsoft Excel file formats.
-(The Google Docs version has a better user interface)
+The document is available in a Google Docs file format.
+You will need a Google account to use the calculator.

-When you open the document, you will be met with an interface similar to the image below.
+When you open the document, you will have an interface similar to the image below.
 Follow the directions in the pink text box and delete the box when you’re ready to begin.

-If you opened the Google Docs version you need to make a copy of the document and save the file into your own Google Drive directory.
-If you don’t do this you won’t be able to edit the document.
+If you open the Google Docs version, you need to make a copy of the document and save the file into your own Google Drive directory.
+If you don’t do this, you won’t be able to edit the document.

-If you opened the Microsoft Excel version you can start making edits right after opening.
+If you open the Microsoft Excel version, you can start making edits right after opening.

-In Step 1, you will need to fill in the two boxes shaded in green.
+In Step 1 of the spreadsheet, you must fill in the two boxes shaded in green.
 They are:

-1. Battery bank size (Ah) – Here you will enter the size of your battery bank.
+1. Battery bank size (Ah) – Enter your battery bank’s size (in Amp-hours).

-2. Battery Type – Here you pick from the drop-down menu whether you are using AGM or lithium batteries.
+2. Battery Type – Pick either “AGM” or “lithium” from the drop-down menu

 It is worth repeating that it’s important to correctly size your battery bank before using our solar calculator.
 If you haven’t done so already, we provide a link in the document for you to click to download the battery spreadsheet.